ankasendo/Tic-Tac-Toe/README.md

 - HTML provided in the Code Institute Template

 # Testing
-Testing was conducted through out my entire project.
+Testing was conducted through out my entire project, mostly manually.
 Pep8 validator initialy showed some errors, but after few fixes the resullt came back with no issues.
 Initially, I could not use terminal output, as error was showing up, however, after deployment, and line indentation fixing, it all worked as expected.

 ![screenshot](images/pep8-ci-liner.png)
 ![screenshot](images/pep8-ci-liner-no%20errors.png)